 VideoForm- A Video Personalization Tool To Bring Interactions Across the Funnel

 These days when actual human interactions are short in supply, you may be struggling to connect with your customers.
-And your customers, when they pull up your website, maybe disappointed to find that all they have to connect to are mechanical chatbots.
+And your customers, when they pull up your website, may be disappointed to find that all they have to connect to are mechanical chatbots.

 VideoForm is a video personalization tool that enables businesses to create personalized video experiences for their customers across the entire customer journey.

 It allows businesses to customize both the look and feel of their videos as well as the content, making each video unique to the viewer.
-This not only helps businesses to stand out from the competition, but it also allows them to better engage with their viewers and create a more customized and personal experience.
+This not only helps businesses to stand out from the competition but also allows them to better engage with their viewers and create a more customized and personal experience.